Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Background

+The $\theta_j$ is the ability of the individual $j$, which is a continuous parameter representing the latent trait being measured. $P(U_{ij} = 1\mid\theta_{j})$ represents the probability of correctly answering item i for an individual $j$ with ability $\theta$;

+Now with the knowledge of the $PL3$ equation, we return to the hypothetical example showing the value of $\theta$ for each individual, table \ref{table_irt_theta}.

+The value calculated in the $\theta$ ability estimation process, presented in the table \ref{table_irt_theta}, indicates individuals with greater ability (higher values) and individuals with lower abilities (lower values).
+Note that ``Individual 1'' is the most skilled among the respondents, followed respectively by ``Individual 2'', ``Individual 3'', ``Individual 4'', ``Individual 5'' and ``Individual 6'', these last two tied, as the question agreed by guessing (``Question 4'' by ``Individual 6'') was disregarded.

-Thus, once the item parameters are estimated and the hit probability is calculated using the equation \ref{eq:ml3}, the item characteristic curve (ICC) can be obtained.
-The ICC defines the behavior of an item's hit probability curve according to the parameters describing the item ($a_i$, $b_i$ e $c_i$) and the respondents' skill variance.
+Thus, once the item parameters are estimated and the hit probability is calculated using the equation \ref{eq:ml3}, the \textit{Item Characteristic Curve (ICC)} can be obtained.
+The \textit{ICC} defines the behavior of an item's hit probability curve according to the parameters describing the item ($a_i$, $b_i$ e $c_i$) and the respondents' skill variance, figure \ref{fig_cci}.

 As can be seen in figure \ref{fig_cci}, the hit probability on axis $y$ is calculated by adding the values of the properties $a_i$, $b_i$ e $c_i$ found in an item and the variation of the skill $\theta$.
-Given that each of these properties modifies the ICC in a way that makes it easier to see and understand how a particular item performs in the test.

 Thus, the property $a_i$ (discrimination) is responsible for the slope of the logistic curve; the property $b_i$ (difficulty) plots the curve as a function of skill in the logistic function; and the property $c_i$ (guessing) places the basis of the logistic function relative to the axis $y$.